Quality AAC implementation

 You may begin with words that describe the AAC user's favorite things and activities. (eg. chocolate)

-For example, if the AAC user loves chocolate, then "chocolate" might be a good word to program into the app.
+For example, if the AAC user loves chocolate, then "chocolate" might be an excellent word to program into the app.

 You need to motivate your AAC user to use the device.
 How will you do it?
 By leveraging the fact that your child wants chocolate.